Unexpected ACM Finds

 • Where required contact a Competent Person to confirm the suspected ACM

-• R If required, the ACM sample must be sent for further confirmatory testing (laboratory analysis), this will only occur if the Competent Person concludes that the find is ACM, after visual inspection.
+• R If required, the ACM sample must be sent for further confirmatory testing (laboratory analysis), this is only required if the Competent Person concludes that the find is likely to be ACM, after visual inspection.

 Managing ACM- Non-Friable less than 10m2

-VIC, WA and QLD - The following is to occur for non-friable ACM less than 10 m2:
+VIC, QLD - The following is to occur for non-friable ACM less than 10 m2:

 • ACM removal should only be permitted if authorised by the MPX Site Manager